 The Truth About...Cellulite

-Now, that’s a good question.
-To get rid of it, though, we must first know what the h*ll it is.
+Now, those are good questions!
+To get answer (and to find out how to get rid of cellulite), we must first know what the hell it is.

 Cellulite is fat.

 I like to compare cellulite to your sofa or chair pillows.
 You know, the ones with buttons on them.
 On your sofa or chair, the little puffy parts between the buttons help keep the pillow fully and looking good.
 On your thighs or butt, however, the same effect doesn’t look quite as good.

 Your fat deposits lay under your skin (thank goodness!) and are attached to the skin with little bands (connective cords).
 When the fat levels increase, these little bands pull down on the skin at the connection points and small puckers form, “poofing” up the area between them.
 This, my friends, gives us the dreaded cellulite look.
 The more fat we have, the more “land” between the bands, the more pillow-y our thighs and butts look.
 Oh yay.

 First, cellulite can be hereditary, and although you may be fairly thin, you might still have cellulite.
 Second, don’t despair!
 There are things you can do to combat or diminish the sofa cushion look.

 - Lose fat (not just weight but actual fat).
 The less fat you have, the smoother your problem areas appear (like less “banding” and less poof-ing between the bands).